axorithlabs/axorith/README.md

 ## Roadmap

 The project is in its early stages.
 The path forward is clear and focused on delivering value to power users.
+See the full roadmap [here](docs/roadmap.md)

 *   **MVP (Minimum Viable Product)**
     *   [x] Stable Core architecture with module loading.
     *   [x] Functional Client with session creation and editing.
-    *   [ ] Implement `Start/Stop` session logic in the UI.
+    *   [x] Implement `Start/Stop` session logic in the UI.
     *   [ ] First-party modules: Site Blocker, Application Launcher.
     *   [ ] Basic API-based module: Spotify.